 - Compassion Formulation Worksheet

 Develop a more compassionate and accepting attitude toward yourself to promote wellbeing.

-Learn how to regulate your emotions effectively by considering existing strategies and effective alternatives.
+Learn how to regulate your emotions effectively by practicing your emotional analysis skills.

-The beliefs we have about our emotions strongly determine how we cope with them.
+The beliefs we have about our emotions strongly determine whether we struggle with or accept them.